 Instructions

 - Add the remaining 4 tablespoons of butter to the same pot and melt.
 Whisk in flour.
-Reduce heat to medium-low if needed, and stir constantly (to avoid burning) until the roux is caramel colored, about 15 minutes.
+Reduce heat to medium-low if needed, and stir constantly (to avoid burning) until the roux is dark caramel colored, about 15 minutes.

 - Reduce heat to low.
 Add in broth, diced tomatoes, parsley, thyme, creole seasoning, and bay leaves.
 Bring to a gentle simmer and continue cooking 2½ hours, stirring occasionally.